marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   is called with an argument greater than 0.
 Such calls may return indeterminate values or crash the program.
 The warning is included in :option:`-Wall`.

-.. option:: -Wno-discarded-qualifiers , -Wno-discarded-qualifiers
+.. option:: -Wno-discarded-qualifiers , -Wno-discarded-qualifiers, -Wdiscarded-qualifiers
-.. option:: -Wdiscarded-qualifiers

   .. note::